nculwell/MathStudy/LinearAlgebra.md

   This is a grad-level abstract linear algebra text by *Peter Lax*, not the introductory book by *David Lay*!
 The "applications" here are the pure mathematician's idea of a "application", which means applying the theory to a problem in mathematics, not applying mathematics to the real world.

-- Roman. *Advanced Linear Algebra* ([3e](https://smile.amazon.com/Advanced-Linear-Algebra-Graduate-Mathematics/dp/0387728287/))
+- Roman. *Advanced Linear Algebra* ([3e](https://smile.amazon.com/Advanced-Linear-Algebra-Graduate-Mathematics/dp/0387728287/), [AbeBooks](http://www.abebooks.com/servlet/SearchResults?an=Roman&bi=0&bx=off&ds=20&recentlyadded=all&sortby=17&sts=t&tn=Advanced+Linear+Algebra))

   Another grad-level abstract linear algebra book.
 In spirit it is similar to Axler's *Linear Algebra Done Right*, but from a more advanced perspective.
-(There is an international edition of this, but I'm not sure where I found it.)
+(There is an international edition of this, I probably got in from AbeBooks.)

 - Gantmacher. *Applications of the Theory of Matrices* ([Dover ed](https://smile.amazon.com/dp/0486445542/))